Rakiteer1/She-Smiles/README.md

 # She-Smiles
+Iimplementation of homework,

-From the book: Learn Python the Hard Way by Zed Shaw.
+from the book: Learn Python the Hard Way by Zed Shaw.

 Disclaimer I am not Zed Shaw.

-This is my implementation of the homework in Exercise 36.

-Were the student is required to write a game similar to the one by Shaw.
+This is my implementation of the homework in Exercise 36, were the student is required to write a game similar to the one by Shaw.

-For referene see page 121 of the book.
+For reference see page 121 of the book.

 -----------------------------------------------------